eshan10x/Gym-management-system-with-javaFx/README.md

 # Gym-management-system-with-javaFx

-This project done by using Java, Java Fx with MongoDb database.
+This project is simple Gym Management System by using Java, Java Fx with MongoDb database.